andreasvc/disco-dop/README.rst

 Usage: web interfaces
 ---------------------
 There are two web based tools in the ``web/`` directory.
 These require Flask to be installed.

 :``parse.py``: A web interface to the parser.
 Expects a series of grammars
     in subdirectories of ``web/grammars/``.
 :``treesearch.py``: A web interface for searching trough treebanks.
 Expects
     one or more treebanks with the ``.mrg`` extension in the directory ``web/corpus/`` (sample included).
+:``treedraw.py``: A web interface for drawing discontinunous trees in various
+    formats.

 Acknowledgments
 ---------------